netlify/cli/docs/netlify-dev.md

-  targetPort = 3000 # # The port for your application server, framework or site generator port = 8888 # The port that the netlify dev will be accessible on publish = "dist" # If you use a _redirect file, provide the path to your static content folder envFiles = [ ".env", ".env.development" ] # The env files to use in priority order
+  targetPort = 3000 # # The port for your application server, framework or site generator port = 8888 # The port that the netlify dev will be accessible on publish = "dist" # If you use a _redirect file, provide the path to your static content folder
 ```

 Or you if your project is being detected incorrectly or positive by multiple